 Recommended read => Agile Scrum Methodology Complete Guide

-Ans.
-Agile Testing is a practice that a QA follows in a dynamic environment where testing requirements keep changing according to the customer needs.
+Answer: Agile Testing is a practice that a QA follows in a dynamic environment where testing requirements keep changing according to customer needs.
 It is done parallel to the development activity where the testing team receives frequent small codes from the development team for testing.

-Q #2.
-What is the difference between burn-up and burn-down chart?
+Q #2) What is the difference between burn-up and burn-down charts?